 Brennan's Joe Cervantez captured the audience award.
 (Photo by Roswitha Vogler)

-Brennan's Margie Krause, Mr. and Mrs. Carl Walker (Photo by Roswitha Vogler)
+Brennan's Margie Krause, Carl & Jennifer Walker during better times (Photo by Roswitha Vogler)

 Elizabeth & Alan Stein (Photo by Roswitha Vogler)

 Mary Ann & David McKeithan (Photo by Roswitha Vogler)

 Tiziana & Dr. Fabio Triolo (Photo by Roswitha Vogler)